 All the children have regular musical opportunities to develop and perform through collective worship, sharing/whole school assemblies, keyboard performances, school nativity, Easter and end of year performances.

-In Year 3 all of the children are taught a specific musical instrument for the school year- presently that is key board lessons, by a specialist teacher.
+In Year 4 all of the children are taught a specific musical instrument for the school year- presently guitar lessons, by a specialist teacher.

 Additional opportunities are offered in music, such as the possibility to learn a brass instrument, keyboard/piano lessons and being part of the school choir, which performs regularly both in school and at events in the local community.